 See Living With PAD for more ideas about changes you can make and about support to help you make them.

-You may need medicines to help prevent blood clots, improve cholesterol, or lower blood pressure.
+You may need medicines to help lower your risk of heart attack and stroke.
+These include medicine to prevent blood clots, improve cholesterol, or lower blood pressure.
 You might take a medicine that can help ease pain while you are walking.

 Procedures and surgery

 peripheral arterial disease gets worse